Guides Racks Training Equipment

 Rep Fitness Apollo Rack Builder

-This half rack is basically a full rack for lifters who’d rather work outside the cage.
+This half rack builder is almost a full rack for lifters who’d rather work outside the cage.
 It features four upright bars just like a full rack, but with less inside depth and a flat foot base that provides every lifter’s dream: stability.

 Whatever the drill, you can give it your all knowing fully well that your half rack cage is more than capable of handling whatever you throw at it.
 The Apollo gives you all the stability of a full rack without taking as much space or budget.

-Whether you want to save space or reduce the budget, the Apollo rack builder is perfect.
-You can even customize it to different heights, colors, and depths so it’s not just a great rack, but a great rack for you.
+Whether you want to save space or reduce the budget, the Apollo rack is perfect.
+It is a builder so you need to customize it to desired heights, colors, and depths so it’s not just a great rack, but a great rack for you.

 Check out the Apollo Rack Builder.